Sarkutz/dotfiles/README.rst

    * - Dependency
      - Notes

-   * - tmux
-     - Single file: .tmux.conf from this repo

    * - BASH
      - Files in :file:`.dotfiles/bash/` from this repo.
 See `Install BASH Dotfiles`_.
 See :file:`.dotfiles/bash/README.rst`.